Practitioners' Perspectives on a Differential Privacy Deployment Registry: Discussion and conclusion

 Participants saw opportunity for the registry becoming a ``hub'' for the DP community, implying that the registry could become a meeting ground for practitioners.
-Currently, the registry is designed to be interactive insofar as practitioners can add new deployments to the registry.
-However, there is significant potential for the registry to facilitate richer forms of interaction between community members.
-As a basic step, it would be useful for each deployment to list contact information for someone who has agreed in advance to answer questions about the deployment.
-This simple addition would also help foster an environment where question-asking is encouraged and not limited to only people one already knows.
-Several participants described how, when working on prior deployments, they often relied on either research papers or consultations (either formally or informally) with experts; for practitioners newer to DP, having contact information available would be especially helpful.
+Currently, the registry is designed to be interactive insofar as practitioners can add new deployments to the registry, and users of the registry can interactively explore and compare deployments.
+However, there is significant potential to facilitate richer forms of interaction between community members.
+One basic change would be for each deployment to include contact information for someone who has agreed to answer questions about the deployment.
+This simple addition would also help foster a culture of question-asking, even between people who are not already acquainted.
+Several participants described how, when working on deployments, they often relied on either research papers or consultations (either formally or informally) with experts; for practitioners newer to DP, contact information would be especially helpful.

-To enable even more discussion, we also propose adding a discussion board to the registry.
-A discussion board would allow community members to have back-and-forth discussion about deployments.
-Such a space for discussion would help standards emerge more intentionally.
-One concern raised by participants is that precedents will drive future decisions, even if these precedents are not advisable.
-A forum would allow for richer understandings of each deployment, and to what extent its implementation choices should be repeated.
-In other words, a discussion board would help create more normative guidance or interpretation, which participants in our study seemed to be seeking.
-Adding a discussion board would, of course, raise a host of moderation challenges.
-A trial addition of the board can help assess whether its benefits outweigh any potential costs.
+To enable further discussion, we propose adding to the registry a discussion board, which would allow community members to have back-and-forth discussions about deployments.
+These discussions would help standards emerge more intentionally.
+Participants in our study were concerned that precedents will drive future decisions, even if these precedents are not advisable.
+A forum would cultivate richer understandings of each deployment, including the extent to which its specific choices should be repeated.
+Thus, a discussion board would help create more normative guidance or interpretation, which participants in our study seemed to be seeking.
+Of course, a discussion board would raise a host of moderation challenges, which could be assessed during a trial period to assess benefits and costs.